Skip to main content

 1. Storm Prep and Gear Management Plan - all new applications must include a comprehensive storm prep and gear management plan (Section 5 of the application, information in Appendix VII).
 This plan is mandatory and must be completed.
 Please contact staff if you have any questions.

-2. Shellfish lease rule language changes impacting applications may take effect during the application period.
+2. Shellfish lease rule language changes took effect in 2022.
 These rules include:

-• 250’ riparian setback requirement unless the application is accompanied by a signed riparian owner permission form.
+• 250’ riparian setback requirement from developed shorelines, unless the application is accompanied by a signed riparian owner permission form.

-• 250’ buffer between proposed shellfish leases and all existing leases or proposed leases.
+• 250’ buffer between proposed shellfish leases and all existing leases.

 • Cumulative impact language that will allow the director to consider the impacts of existing shellfish leases (among other factors) when making a final decision to approve or deny a shellfish lease application.

-• Training program requirements for new shellfish lease applicants.
+• Updated training program requirements for new shellfish lease applicants.

 Shellfish bottom lease and water column applications are accepted annually from March 1 through Aug.
 1. Shellfish lease site investigations are conducted from April 1 through Oct.
 1 to coincide with the growing season for submerged aquatic vegetation.